 The medical examination will also include an assessment to determine if other immunizations are up-to-date.
-Past immunization records should be brought to the medical examination and anyone needing other immunizations may obtain such on a voluntary basis.
-However, such other immunizations will not be the responsibility of the Urban County Government and the individual candidate must pay any costs incurred.
+Past immunization records should be brought to the medical examination, and anyone needing other immunizations may obtain such on a voluntary basis.
+However, such other immunizations will not be the responsibility of the Urban County Government, and the individual candidate must pay any costs incurred.

 Any potential employee is subject to a blood-alcohol and other appropriate tests.
-Candidates reporting for a pre-employment medical examination with a blood alcohol level at .02 or above will be disqualified and not recommended for employment with the Lexington-Fayette Urban County Government.
+Candidates reporting for a pre-employment medical examination with a blood alcohol level of .02 or above will be disqualified and not recommended for employment with the Lexington-Fayette Urban County Government.

-8. Police Training Academy
+Step 8: Police Training Academy

 There is no lateral transfer policy into the Lexington Police Department.
 Everyone must go through the abovementioned procedures.
 To learn more about the Lexington Police Department Training Academy, visit the link below.